Samsung Galaxy S25: Memory and storage

 Unlike previous generations, all Galaxy S25 models launched with 12 GB of RAM.
-The S25 starts at 128 GB of storage, while the other three models start at 256 GB of storage.
+The S25 starts at 128 GB of storage, while the other three models start at 256 GB.
 The S25 Edge also comes standard with 12 GB of RAM and does not offer configurable RAM options.

-However, in South Korea and Greater China (Mainland China, Hong Kong and Taiwan) markets, a 16 GB RAM option exists for certain Galaxy S25 Ultra models.
+However, in the markets of South Korea, the People's Republic of China, Hong Kong, and the Republic of China (known as Taiwan), a 16 GB RAM option exists for certain Galaxy S25 Ultra models.
 For South Korean models, Titanium Jetblack phones with 1 TB of storage come with 16 GB of RAM.
-For Greater China, regardless of color choice, the 1 TB storage option comes with 16 GB of RAM.
+For the other three markets, regardless of color choice, the 1 TB storage option comes with 16 GB of RAM.